Plymouth State University

 Official Reporting Options

-You have the choice to speak to officials of the institution to make a formal report of incidents to Residential Life Staff, the Dean of Students, the Coordinator for Student Conduct, Vice President of Enrollment Management and Student Affairs, University Police, or others who can take action to assist you regarding incidents of sexual misconduct.
-Note that the University treats all such reports very seriously.
+You have the choice to speak to officials of the institution to make a formal report of incidents to Residential Life Staff, the Dean of Students, the Associate Dean of Students, Vice President for Enrollment Management and Student Affairs, University Police, or others who can take action to assist you regarding incidents of sexual misconduct.
+Note that the university treats all such reports very seriously.

 To Learn More About Your Options

 You can schedule a meeting with the Dean of Students (or their designee) to review all the options available to a student who reports they have been the victim of sexual misconduct and to discuss available support and confidential resources.
 NO DETAILS OF THE INCIDENT NEED BE PROVIDED AT THIS MEETING.
 Students are welcome to bring an advocate or advisor with them.
 The meeting may also involve a discussion of any accommodations that might be appropriate concerning academic, university housing, and/or university employment arrangements if not already accomplished.
 Again, no details about the incident need be provided in this initial meeting and advocates/advisors are welcome and encouraged to attend.
 This meeting does not constitute filing a complaint.